 All the ingredients for the crust whiz together in the food processor, and then you simply press it into your pie plate.

-The filling is pureed (I use my Blendtec for smoothest consistency), and then you’re ready to bake this scrumptious vegan pumpkin pie!
+The filling is pureed (I use my Blendtec for the smoothest consistency), and then you’re ready to bake this pumpkin pie in the oven!

 - 2 cups rolled oats use certified gluten-free for a GF option